gbogard/fp-ts-talk/notes.md

 The type allows us to purify function using algebraic data types rather than exceptions, and model truly total functions.
 Side effects are clearly identified through the use of IO monads.

-#### The legacy of Haskell and ML and the rise of functional Javascript
+This idea, combining functional programming with a strong type system isn't new.
+It is the fundation of languages like Haskell and ML, and nowadays, it is gaining popularity in the javascript community through compiled languages like ReasonML, Scala.js, PureScript ...

 #### The characteristics of a statically-typed, FP language

 - It has support for firt-class functions
 - It emphasizes on referentially transparent expressions
 - It has ways of handling effectful computations
+- It has support for algrebaraic data types (discriminated unions, Either ...)

 ## The characteristics of a pure function